-- Includes YouTube Red originals and unlimited cloud DVR storage, for up to 9 months.
+- Unlimited cloud DVR storage, for up to 9 months.

-YouTube TV recently added support for Apple TV, Roku, Chromecast, Android TV, and Xbox One.
+YouTube TV includes support for Apple TV, Roku, Chromecast, Android TV, and Xbox One.
 Unfortunately, it is not available on Fire TV or PlayStation.

 The smartphone and tablet apps are the best of all the services.
 We love the live channel previews as you browse the app.
 As expected, search works incredibly well.

 Your subscription also includes YouTube original shows and an unlimited DVR.
 You can record as much you want and keep it for up to 9 months.

 Read more in our full YouTube TV Review.